 3. Protein Enriched Foods: A Touch of Color for Nature’s Building Blocks

 Another trend that is predicted to stay for a long time is protein fortification.
 This trend is also targeted at consumers seeking functional foods and beverages, promoting benefits like muscle building, weight management, wellness, and satiety.
 While there is preference for plant-based sources, hybrid formulations are also being explored by food designers.
-As in the case of fiber, protein has intrinsic color and its chemical properties may also modify the appearance of the end product.
+As in the case of fiber, protein has intrinsic colour and its chemical properties may also modify the appearance of the end product.

 Natural colors in texturized soy matrix.